inkrement/aic/README.md

 two parameters represent dates and therefore have to conform to the pattern `MMddyyyy`.
 An example query may look like this: `http://localhost:8080/sentiment?name=Microsoft&password=test123&start=01011970&end=01011972`.

 To test the `fetching tweets` functionality, call `http://localhost:8080/tweets?name=Microsoft&start=20141018&end=20141020`.
-(Pattern for dates is yyyyddMM, similiar to the pattern used by twitter)
+(Pattern for dates is yyyyddMM, time zone is UTC, similiar to the pattern used by twitter)

 Misc
 ----